 There are many seniors in the United States, and the numbers are only increasing.
 As of May 2017, the U.S. Census Bureau reported that just under 48 million seniors—those aged 65 and up—are living in the country and they make up about 15 percent of the total population.
 That number will blossom to about 78 million by 2035, or 20 percent of the population—less than 20 years from the time this piece publishes.
 That number easily surpasses 100 million once you factor in people over the age of 55.

 This will be a result of the baby boomers (the generation born between 1946 and 1964).
-People born between those years were part of one of the largest population booms in the history of the country, so it’s understandable why the 65-and-older population will boom a couple generations later.
+People born between those years were part of one of the largest population booms in the history of the country.

-For generations, the ideal life in the United States would be to retire at age 65 and then live on retirement funds and government benefits like Medicare and Social Security.
-But as the expected retirement population rises, not everyone can afford to quit working for the rest of their lives.
+For generations, the ideal life in the United States was to retire at age 65 and then live on retirement funds and government benefits like Medicare and Social Security.
+But as the expected retired population rises, not everyone can afford to quit working for the rest of their lives.
 Some also simply just don’t want to, which is where the gig economy comes in for seniors and why so many participate in it.

 Let’s take a look at some of the reasons why seniors take the route of the gig economy as they age:

-- Lack of money in retirement: As unfortunate as it is, some seniors simply can’t afford to retire.
+As unfortunate as it is, some seniors simply can’t afford to retire.
 They may not have a pension or retirement account built up for varying reasons.
-Or they may have had money saved up, but much of it washed away in varying stock market crashes over the years, most recently during the Great Recession of the late 2010s.
-A 2017 survey revealed that almost one-third of seniors have no emergency savings and 70 percent have less than six months of savings (both partially because of the Great Recession).
+Or they may have had money saved up, but much of it washed away in varying stock market crashes over the years, most recently during the Great Recession of the late 2000s.
+A 2017 survey revealed that almost one-third of seniors have no emergency savings and 70 percent have less than six months of savings.
 Seniors are still recovering from that economic downturn, and one way to help combat that is by entering a “soft” retirement.
 This is when you may no longer have a 40-hour work week, but you don’t completely stop.
-The gig economy fits that easier schedule.
+The gig economy fits that schedule.

-- To stay active and keep a sharp mind: One reason seniors participate in the gig economy is to help stay active, sociable, and keep the mind sharp.
+One reason seniors participate in the gig economy is to help stay active, social, and keep the mind sharp.
 There is no one specific age when cognitive diseases, such as the various forms of dementia, may set in, but almost all typically onset after the age of 65.
 There are also physical diseases, such as heart disease, osteoporosis, and kidney disease, that set in as people age.
 It’s been shown that isolation and inactivity can aid the advancement of dementia, so not staying active can only be a detriment.
 Holding a job with social and physical elements, like dog walking and Uber driving, can help seniors’ brains and bodies stay sharp and active, which may help combat these illnesses.

 As of 2017, it was reported that seniors are earning about 30 percent of their income from being involved with the gig economy.